aut-datahub/awesome-ai/README.md

 * Learning Internal Representations by Error Propagation - *Rumelhart, D. E., Hinton, G. E., Williams, R. J.* - `paper` `free` ([:link:](https://www.cs.toronto.edu/~hinton/absps/pdp8.pdf))

 # Contribution
-Let's Complete this awesome readme :)
+Let's Complete this awesome readme :)\
+Cause the lack of data and resources in this readme, we appreciate the new links and resources you introduce to us.
+Together we can do great jobs! so just don't hesitate and start your contribution.\
-Contribution is so simple. just you need to fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your pull request will be rejected) or open an issue.
+Contribution is so simple. just you need to fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your PR will be rejected) or open an issue.
 It's really easy, isn't it?